sancheza/macos-tools/README.md

 This script brings all your stuff back into view — instantly.

 Great for:

-Full-screen coders who use Cmd+M a lot
+- Full-screen coders who use Cmd+M a lot

-Multitaskers with hidden Slack, Chrome, Notion windows
+- Multitaskers with hidden Slack, Chrome, Notion windows

-Anyone who hates clicking through the Dock
+- Anyone who hates clicking through the Dock

 🧩 Compatibility
 macOS 11+ (Big Sur, Monterey, Ventura, Sonoma)

 Works with both Intel and Apple Silicon Macs

-🙌 Crs
+🙌 Credits
-Made by [Your Name or GitHub handle]
+Made by @sancheza
-MIT License

 📬 Feedback & Contributions
 Found a bug or want to improve it?
 Open an issue or submit a PR — contributions are welcome!